Changes to Wisconsin DPI Licensing

 Step 1: New License Approval Request

 Submit a completed approval request packet to UWSP, either via email or regular mail.
-We are not able to process requests unless packets are complete and all requested information is filled in accurately and completely.
+We are not able to process requests unless final course grades are posted, packets are complete and all requested information is filled in accurately and completely.

 Mailing Address: Office of Field Experiences, School of Education, College of Professional Studies, UW-Stevens Point, Stevens Point, WI 54481